mikelhpdatke/ckanext-theme-vasi/README.md

        git commit -a
        git push

-6. Tag the new release of the project on GitHub with the version number from the `setup.py` file.
+6. Tag the new release of the project on GitLab with the version number from the `setup.py` file.
 For example if the version number in `setup.py` is 0.0.1 then do: